MichaelAllen/Rock-Code-Snippets/Rock/CMS/fix-corrupted-block-attribute-value.md

 WHERE [Id] = @AttributeValueId
 ```

-**Option 2** This query will delete the corrupted attribute; causing Rock to set it back to its default value..
+**Option 2** This query will delete the corrupted attribute; causing Rock to set it back to its default value.

 ```sql
 DECLARE @AttributeValueId int = 123; --Replace with the Id of the corrupted attribute